 Landowners but legal laymen, America’s early justices of the peace served up ground-level justice and local governance, creating records unparalleled for genealogists.

 The Legal Genealogist Judy G. Russell is a genealogist with a law degree who provides expert guidance through the murky territory where law and family history intersect.
 An internationally-known lecturer and award-winning writer, she holds credentials as a Certified Genealogist® and Certified Genealogical Lecturer℠ from the Board for Certification of Genealogists®.
 Her blog is at https://www.legalgenealogist.com.

 Members may register with the link provided in the BGS newsletter.
-A registration link will be provided here on September 15th.
+Register here for the meeting: https://us02web.zoom.us/meeting/register/tZIucOqsqTkoGtVV3-joGtDtXLTLsKdUDZ7W.
 The Zoom link will be sent in the registration confirmation email.

 In this presentation, we will look at the three different approaches DNA testing companies use to find family relationships, exploring Ancestry “Thru-lines”, MyHeritage “Theories of Family Relativity”, and 23andMe “Your Family Tree.”
 We will briefly look at some third-party tools that help build tree information from DNA test results and discuss how each can be useful to advance your research.